joric/cc2540-keyboard/README.md

 Build
 =====
-Copy provided files to the corresponding SDK folders:
+Copy provided files to the corresponding BLE-CC254x-1.4.0 SDK folders.

-* hidemukbd.c to BLE-CC254x-1.4.0\Projects\ble\HIDEmuKbd
-* hidapp.c to BLE-CC254x-1.4.0\Projects\ble\HIDEmuKbdProjects\ble\HIDAdvRemoteDongle

 Run IAR, open .eww, hit Make.
 You may also try precompiled firmware from the repository.